sam-pop/starwars-rpg-game/README.md

 # Star Wars RPG game
-A basic "War" card game style StarWars themed RPG game.
+A jQuery "War" card game style StarWars themed RPG game.

 ## What I used

-This game was built using JQuery & JavaScript, HTML5, Bootstrap 4, CSS3 and Animate.CSS.
+This game was built using jQuery & JavaScript, HTML5, Bootstrap 4, CSS3 and Animate.CSS.

 ## Demo